-Wednesdays 4:30 to 7:00 ASU time
+Wednesdays 4:30 ASU time to 7:00 ASU time

-This course will focus on Reinforcement Learning (RL), a currently very active subfield of artificial intelligence, and it will discuss selectively a number of algorithmic topics couched on approximate Dynamic Programming (DP) methods: approximation in value and policy space, approximate policy iteration, rollout (a one-time form of policy iteration), model predictive control, adaptive control, multiagent methods, applications to challenging combinatorial optimization problems, implementations using simulation and neural network architectures, and engineering and artificial intelligence applications, such as the high-profile successes of the AlphaZero and TD-Gammon programs, which play chess and backgammon, respectively.
+This course will focus on Reinforcement Learning (RL), a currently very active subfield of artificial intelligence, and it will discuss selectively a number of algorithmic topics couched on approximate Dynamic Programming (DP) methods: approximation in value and policy space, approximate policy iteration, rollout (a one-time form of policy iteration), model predictive control, large language models, multiagent methods, applications to challenging combinatorial optimization problems, implementations using simulation and neural network architectures, policy gradient methods, aggregation, and engineering and artificial intelligence applications, such as the high-profile successes of the AlphaZero and TD-Gammon programs, which play chess and backgammon, respectively.

-The course will center around a sequential decision architecture, called approximation in value space, which involves two algorithms that are designed largely independently of each other but operate in synergy.
-We call these the off-line training and the on-line play algorithms; the names are inspired by the context of games, such as AlphaZero and TD-Gammon.
-In the context of these games, the off-line training algorithm is the method used to teach the program how to evaluate positions and to generate good moves at any given position, while the on-line play algorithm is the method used to play in real time against human or computer opponents.
-A key fact is that the on-line play algorithm tends to improve substantially the performance predicted by the off-line play algorithm, and thus its proper implementation, through one-step or multistep minimization, rollout, and terminal cost approximation, is the critical part of the overall architectural design.
-For this reason, our course will place primary emphasis on the on-line algorithm implementation possibilities.
+One of our principal aims is to propose and develop a new conceptual framework for RL and approximate DP.
+This framework centers around two algorithms, which are designed largely independently of each other and operate in synergy through the powerful mechanism of Newton's method.
+We call these the off-line training and the on-line play algorithms; the names are borrowed from some of the major successes of RL involving games, such as AlphaZero and TD-Gammon.
+In the context of these programs, the off-line training algorithm is the method used to teach the program how to evaluate positions and to generate good moves at any given position, while the on-line play algorithm is the method used to play in real time against human or computer opponents.

-Starting from the AlphaZero and TD-Gammon methodology, we will aim to show that approximation in value space applies very broadly to deterministic and stochastic optimal control problems, involving both discrete and continuous search spaces, as well as finite and infinite horizon.
-Moreover, we will show that our conceptual framework can be effectively integrated with other important methodologies such as model predictive and adaptive control, multiagent systems and decentralized control, discrete and Bayesian optimization, and heuristic algorithms for discrete optimization.
+One of our principal aims is to show, through the algorithmic ideas of Newton's method and the unifying principles of abstract DP, that the AlphaZero and TD-Gammon methodology of approximation in value space and rollout applies very broadly to deterministic and stochastic optimal control problems, involving both discrete and continuous search spaces, as well as finite and infinite horizon.
+Moreover, we will show that our conceptual framework can be effectively integrated with other important methodologies such as model predictive and adaptive control, multiagent systems and decentralized control, discrete and Bayesian optimization, GPT-based large language models, and heuristic algorithms for discrete optimization.

 The primary emphasis of the course is to encourage graduate research in reinforcement learning through directed reading and interactions with the instructor over zoom.
-Prerequisites are a full course on calculus, and a first course in probability.
+Prerequisites are a full course on calculus, and a first/undergraduate course in probability.